nuriddinshahobov2001/laravel-make-view/README.md

-# A MVCS pattern create a service command for Laravel
+# This package will help you create a view (blade)

 # Install
 ```bash